Table of Contents[Hide][Show]

 - May increase blood flow during menstruation, but generally considered safe.

-- Acute joint injury with swelling/edema – wait 24-48hrs for the swelling and naturally present heat to subside before using sauna.
+- Acute joint injury with swelling/edema – wait 24-48hrs for the swelling and naturally present heat to subside before using the sauna.

 - Enclosed infections, eg dental